 As Agrawal outlined: “The outcome of liberalization is inevitable, but when is the big question.
 My gut feeling is that it is not going to happen in the next 3-4 years, even with a government that has projected itself to be FDI friendly.”

-When will India’s lawyers be permitted to adopt full social media activity, including blogging?
+When will India’s lawyers get permit to adopt full social media activity, including blogging?